MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-mv-ee-anomalies-fl.md

 **Output**

 The table normal_2d_with_anomalies contains a set of 3 time series.
 Each time series has two-dimensional normal distribution with daily anomalies added at midnight, 8am, and 4pm respectively.
-You can create this sample data set using [an example query](series-mv-ee-anomalies-fl.md#create-a-sample-data-set).
+You can create this sample dataset using [an example query](series-mv-ee-anomalies-fl.md#create-a-sample-data-set).

 ![Graph showing multivariate anomalies on a time chart.](images/series-mv-ee-anomalies-fl/mv-ee-anomalies-time-chart.png)